 - Rubric for self-reflection of assignment and for successful task completion

 - Peer editing and feedback options

 - Presentation rubric

-Commented [LL1]: @Snead, Rashanda we could include both "positively and accurately"
+- Building in extensions and modifications

+Knowledge Co-Creation

-Inquiry learning and/or - Information and resources - Building in extensions and ' ' Knowledge Co-Creation Co-construction of knowledge by using the background experiences and knowledge of the student.
+Co-construction of knowledge by using the background experiences and knowledge of the student.
 Incorporating community experiences into curriculum.
-Learning with and teaching each other in student-to-teacher and student-to-student interactions promotes confidence and builds academic identity. problem-based learning Engagement By using background knowledge to develop learning, the student experiences relevance and authenticity.
+Learning with and teaching each other in student-to-teacher and student-to-student interactions promotes confidence and builds academic identity.

+Using background knowledge to develop learning, the student experiences relevance and authenticity.
 The teacher is the guide and the facilitator and the students are able to direct their own learning and assist others via dialogue, example and probing questions.
+It looks like...

-It looks like - Collaboration with peers and reciprocal teaching - Vary instructional grouping to encourage peer interaction/communication - Cooperative cross-cultural learning - Cross-age peer teaching/tutoring - Collaborative knowledge management techniques Representation An inventory of students' assets is important to understanding the students as individuals and establishes a humanizing classroom.
+- Collaboration with peers and reciprocal teaching - Vary instructional grouping to encourage peer interaction/communication - Cooperative cross-cultural learning - Cross-age peer teaching/tutoring Collaborative knowledge creation - Inductive learning

+An inventory of students' assets is important to understanding the students as individuals and establishes a humanizing classroom.
 Differentiate ways for students to bring their cultural awareness/background into the creation of their experiences with the curriculum.
+It looks like...

+- Diagrams

+- Posters

+- Cultural presentations

-It looks like Diagrams Posters Cultural presentations Parent relationship development Meet with parents to dialogue about their goals and aspirations for their child modifications Expression Facilitate connections between hom and school by inviting caregivers and community members to tap into a family's Funds of Knowledge.
+- Parent relationship development

+- Meet with parents to dialogue about their goals and aspirations for their child

+Facilitate connections between home and school by inviting caregivers and community members to tap into a family's Funds of Knowledge.
 Valuing cultural knowledge by providing opportunities for students to share that knowledge with others is both affirming and empowering to students.
+It looks like...

-It looks like - Honoring different methods of students' sharing knowledge, such as storytelling, family histories and biographies, chronicles, and other narratives - Valuing experiential knowledge and traditions Social Justice - Civic Engagement Implement historical and contemporary perspective by including examples of people who have and continue to work for a more just world.
+- Honoring different methods of students' sharing knowledge, such as storytelling, family histories and biographies, chronicles, and other narratives - Valuing experiential knowledge and traditions

+Social Justice - Civic Engagement

+Implement historical and contemporary perspective by including examples of people who have and continue to work for a more just world.
 Examine issues with a connection between themselves, society, and institutions.
-Increased understanding of social justice issues affecting their cultural group should creation - Inductive learning Engagement The purposeful learner can see how they are interconnected with local and global events.
+Increased understanding of social justice issues affecting their cultural group should increase civic/community engagement.

+The purposeful learner can see how they are interconnected with local and global events.
 When the student examines the importance of social justice, community connections are created.
 Feeling connected to your community creates a sense of personal responsibility increasing civic engagement.
+It looks like...

+- Inquiry/service learning - Promote civic engagement for authentic problemsolving and to promote social justice

-It looks like Inquiry/service learning Representation Examining local events regarding social justice creates a passion to help affect change.
+Examining local events regarding social justice creates a passion to help affect change.
 To affect change, one needs to know the historical/social development creating the current injustices.
 The learner is then able to seek out sources in the community to become engaged and thereby work toward solutions.
+Students can become problem-solvers and experience agency.
+It looks like...

+Draw on resources from multiple perspectives

-Students can become Expression Learners become goal directed when they can identify an issue directly connecting the self to the community.
+Learners become goal directed when they can identify an issue directly connecting the self to the community.
 Interconnectedness increases civic/community involvement for change.
 Creating change requires strategic planning and goals.
+It looks like...

-It looks like - Acknowledging both standard English and local
+Acknowledging both standard English and local discourse styles, supporting students with code switching for different communication demands